• Skip to main content

 Traveling Huntleys

-From Capitol Reef we drove the Scenic Byway 12 to Grand Staircase-Escalante National Monument in Utah.
-The road was picturesque, very curvy, and took us to an elevation of 9800 feet.
-There was snow on the ground at higher altitude.
+From Capitol Reef we drove Utah’s Scenic Byway 12 to Grand Staircase-Escalante National Monument.
+The route was beautiful and very curvy, climbing high over Boulder Mountain — there was still snow on the ground at the upper elevations.

 Grand Staircase-Escalante National Monument